CultivateLabs/storytime/README.md

 Storytime is Rails 4+ CMS and bloging engine, with a core focus on content.
 It is built and maintained by [FlyoverWorks](http://www.flyoverworks.com) / [@flyoverworks](http://twitter.com/flyoverworks)

-With Storytime, we have a few guiding principals:
+With Storytime, we have a few guiding principles:
 * Content, copy, and very basic formatting belongs in the CMS
 * Complex page structure (html), styling (css), and interactions (javascript) belong in the host app
 * Customization & extension should be supported by Storytime, but the app specific details belong in the host app, not the CMS/database